jadecobra/python_tdd_exercises/source/sleep duration.rst

                )

   and we are green again!
 Lovely
-* let us remove the second return statement in the ``duration`` function in ``sleep_duration.py`` we left it there as a way to save what worked until confirmation that our new solution works better
+* What if we remove the second return statement in the ``duration`` function in ``sleep_duration.py`` we left it there as a way to save what worked until confirmation that our new solution works better

   .. code-block:: python